mobify/capturejs/README.md

 open http://localhost:3000/tests/index.html
 ```

-To run the tests from the comamndline
+To run the tests from the commandline

 ```
 $(npm bin)/grunt test